eltos/pre-commit-hook-lxml/README.md

 + spacing in the `<space>` tag has been cleaned up, but its content preserved.
 + the `<empty>` tag has been replaced by a self-closing tag.
 + the `<empty />` self-closing tag has an extra space before the closing `/>`
++ the XML declaration uses double-quotes since attributes use double-quotes in the reformatted output.

 ## Development